Q. What is the Musicality Network?

 Q. How do I pay for the lessons?

-A. There are 2 ways for you to pay your bill:
+A. We have 5 ways for you to pay your bill:

 Q. How many lessons do I need to purchase at a time?